-6.3.1.
-Public Key Archival
+6.3.1 Public key archival

-6.3.2.
-Certificate Operational Periods and Key Pair Usage Periods
+6.3.2 Certificate operational periods and key pair usage periods

-Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period no greater than 825 days.
-Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.
+Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period noon or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
+Subscriber Certificates issued after 1 March 2018, but prior to 1 September 2020, MUST NOT have a Validity Period greater than 825 days.
+Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period-no greater than 39 months.